amnshrestha/openFace-mac-installation-wiki/API-calls.md

 To extract eye gaze you will need to have facial landmarks detected using a `LandmarkDetector::CLNF` model that contains eye region landmark detectors (used by default).
 You also need to make sure that `det_parameters.track_gaze = true`

-A minimal working example of tracking eye gaze vectors (direction vectors in the direction of eye gaze as measured from the eye location)
+A minimal pseudo code example of tracking eye gaze vectors (direction vectors in the direction of eye gaze as measured from the eye location)

     LandmarkDetector::FaceModelParameters det_parameters;
     det_parameters.track_gaze = true;